Stock and Corporate Bonds

 General meeting of shareholders March

-Record date for shareholders Year-end dividend: December 31
+Record date for shareholders December 31

-Interim dividend: June 30
+Record dates for dividends from surplus Interim dividend: June 30

 Shareholder registry administrator Mitsubishi UFJ Trust and Banking Corporation

-3-6-3 Fushimi-machi, Chuo-ku, Osaka 541-8502
+3-6-3, Fushimi-machi, Chuo-ku, Osaka-shi, Osaka 541-8502

-Stock listing Tokyo Stock Exchange
+Stock listing Tokyo Stock Exchange, Prime Market

 Exercise of Shareholders' Rights